-Washington, D.C. — In case you missed it, yesterday Congressman Fred Keller (R-PA) was live on Rural Health Matters with RFD-TV to discuss his RURAL HELP Act and other important issues affecting our rural communities.
+Washington, D.C. — In case you missed it, Congressman Fred Keller (R-PA) joined RFD-TV to discuss the reintroduction of the RURAL HELP Act, his legislation that aims to improve access to quality care for millions of Americans living in rural communities.

 In The News

 A bipartisan group of lawmakers accused the Food and Drug Administration (FDA) of “poisoning puppies to death” in an April letter obtained by the Daily Caller.